Five years, 10 years, 15 years, 20 years, or more. It doesn't matter how long ago.

 A World Changed Forever

 Lives were shattered as evil exploded past barriers of comprehension.
-There have been many articles that cover the lives lost.
+There have been a lot of articles that cover the lives lost.

 Everyone is familiar with stories of both the fêted and the unsung heroes who selflessly sacrificed for others, for people they didn't even know.
 We know many stories of loved ones lost.